Yeti: Pre-19th century

-According to H. Siiger, the Yeti was a part of the pre-Buddhist beliefs of several Himalayan people.
+According to H. Siiger, the Yeti was a part of the pre-Buddhist beliefs of several Himalayan peoples.
 He was told that the Lepcha people worshipped a "Glacier Being" as a God of the Hunt.
 He also reported that followers of the Bön religion once believed the blood of the "mi rgod" or "wild man" had use in certain spiritual ceremonies.
 The being was depicted as an ape-like creature who carries a large stone as a weapon and makes a whistling swoosh sound.

 Yeti was adopted into Tibetan Buddhism, where it is considered a nonhuman animal (tiragyoni) that is nonetheless human enough to sometimes be able to follow Dharma.
 Several stories feature Yetis becoming helpers and disciples to religious figures.
 In Tibet, images of Yetis are paraded and occasionally worshipped as guardians against evil spirits.
 However, because Yetis sometimes act as enforcers of Dharma, hearing or seeing one is often considered a bad omen, for which the witness must accumulate merit.